bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The tree structure inside your browser that display all the information as nodes.

 2. What is an event?
+an event is an action recognized by javascript ie click, mouseenter, scroll

 3. What is an event listener?
+an event listener is a method in javascript that listens for a certain action on an object

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? if you need to .map over the list

 5. What is a component?
+bits of code that are useful for reusablity to prevent repeatative code

 ### Git Set up